Correlation Between Axos Financial and First Interstate

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in First Interstate BancSystem are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
-Despite quite persistent fundamental drivers, First Interstate is not utilizing all of its potentials.
-The recent stock price mess, may contribute to short-term losses for the institutional investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in First Interstate BancSystem are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
+Despite quite inconsistent fundamental drivers, First Interstate may actually be approaching a critical reversion point that can send shares even higher in September 2025.

 Axos Financial and First Interstate Volatility Contrast